-#GetToKnow is a project of ESN Italia and its local sections, which promote their cities throught their best monuments and historical traditions, their hidden beauties and unmissable experiences.
+#GetToKnow is a project of ESN Italia and its local sections, which promote their cities through their historical attractions and traditions, as well as their hidden beauties.

-The six sections of ESN a Milano Unita are jointly working on this project in order to help visiting international students to #GetToKnowMilano!
+The six sections of ESN a Milano Unita are jointly working on this project in order to help international students #GetToKnowMilano!

 Piazza Gae Aulenti